yupidevs/yupi/docs/source/tutorials/analyzing.rst

 Kurtosis
 ========

 Another useful quantity is the kurtosis, $\kappa$, a measure of the disparity of spatial scales of a dispersal process and also an intuitive means to understand normality.
 It can be estimated using:

 .. code-block:: python

-    from yupi.analyzing import estimate_kurtosis, plot_kurtosis
+    from yupi.analyzing import kurtosis, plot_kurtosis
-    kurtosis = estimate_kurtosis(trajs, time_avg=False, lag=30)
+    kurtosis = kurtosis(trajs, time_avg=False, lag=30)
     plot_kurtosis(kurtosis, dt=dt)

 .. figure:: /images/tutorial005.png
    :alt: Distribution in submodules